BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Output files

-\texttt{Python} vizualisation scripts have been provided in the sub-folder \texttt{scripts/} in order to plot the data produced by both programs.
+in order to plot the data produced by both programs.
 They come with a \texttt{README} that explains how to configure them.
 The user can of course modify these scripts or use any other plotting program.